Azure Active Directory certificate-based authentication on iOS

 |Word / Excel / PowerPoint|

-The device OS version must be iOS 9 and above
+- The device OS version must be iOS 9 or above.

-As a best practice, you should update your organization's ADFS error pages with the following information:
+As a best practice, you also should update your organization's ADFS error pages with the following information:

 - Instructions on how to get a user certificate.

-For more information, see Customizing the AD FS Sign-in Pages.
+For more information, see Customizing the AD FS sign in page.

 Set-MSOLDomainFederationSettings -domainname <domain> -PromptLoginBehavior Disabled

 On iOS 9 or later, the native iOS mail client is supported.
-For all other Exchange ActiveSync applications, to determine if this feature is supported, contact your application developer.
+To determine if this feature is supported for all other Exchange ActiveSync applications, contact your application developer.

-If you want to configure certificate-based authentication in your environment, see Get started with certificate-based authentication on Android for instructions.
+To configure certificate-based authentication in your environment, see Get started with certificate-based authentication for instructions.